kallaics/gitops-demo/README.md

         ```

         You will be get HTTP error 404, that means our nginx ingress controller is working well, but no ingresses configured yet.

+        Note: The ports at end of the URL will be changes anytime, if Nginx ingress controller will be redeployed by FluxCD .